fdehnbostel/bbbPythoN/README.md

 3. [Examples](#examples)
 4. [Files](#files)

 ## Overview <a name="overview"></a>
 bbbPythoN is a Python package for the prediction of Blood-Brain barrier (BBB) permeation of small molecules.<br/>
 Based on fingerprints encoding values of a pre-selected set of descriptors chosen for their discriminatory <br/>
 power in regard to BBB permeability, a random forest classifier predicts whether compounds are likely to <br/>
 cross the BBB.
-As it was shown in "PAPERNAME" our model is most suited for the prediction of passive permeation.<br/>
+As it was shown in "Non-Animal Models for Blood-Brain Barrier Permeability Evaluation of <br/>
+Drug-Like Compounds" our model is most suited for the prediction of passive permeation.<br/>
 Given a set of compounds, either as SMILES via command line input, a .csv file containing SMILES, or as <br/>
 .sdf file containing MolBlocks, fingerprints can be produced and the molecules' activity predicted via<br/>
 the random forest.<br/>